ibm-cloud-docs/codeengine/api.md

    ```
    {: pre}

-3. Select your {{site.data.keyword.codeengineshort}} project for context and append the project to the default Kubernetes configuration file:
+3. Select your {{site.data.keyword.codeengineshort}} project as the current context and append the project to the default Kubernetes configuration file:
    ```
    ibmcloud ce project select --name PROJECT --kubecfg
    ```